alankarj/cross_lingual_ner/README.md

 entity phrases get sent to the API for translation.
 When one or both of these have positive integral values, the batches or sentences numbered lower than these indices (`sent_iter`, `phrase_iter`) are not sent again for translation.

+<sup>1</sup> We define medium-resource languages to be those for which while
+strong off-the-shelf MT systems exist, large annotated corpora for NER do not.